TIMELINE

 1898

-Stationed in U.S. during Spanish-American War
+Stationed in the U.S. during the Spanish-American War

-Served at Fort Duchesne, Utah
+Served at Fort Duchesne, UT

 1899